ratecity/omniture_client/README.markdown

     end

 ### Reporter
 Reporters have access to all controller instance variables and methods.
 Below we use the `@movie` instance variable and `request` instance method which are from the controller instance.
 Also, be aware of the omniture.yml configuration, `:search_term` and `movie_titles` are aliases specific to this movies example.
 In your app you will want to use `c1` and `c2` or set up your own aliases in your omniture.yml.
+Also, note the use of singular rather than plural.

-    class MoviesReporter < OmnitureClient::Base
+    class MovieReporter < OmnitureClient::Base
       var :pageName do
         page_name = "Movie Page"
       end